The GPS and the Constant Velocity of Light

 light

-is not constant with respect to an
+constant with respect to an observer, contrary to Einstein's

-in one direction and c+v in the other.
+direction and c+v in the other.
 The velocity of light is equal

-c with respect to an absolute frame in space.
+to c with respect to an absolute frame in space.
 This is now an

-fact.
+experimental fact.
 Finally, we have seen how it is apparently

 We